jainvanshika21/Intelligent-Road-Pothole-Detection/README.md

 The **Intelligent Road Pothole Detection System** is an AI-powered Computer Vision application designed to automatically detect potholes from road videos.

-The system uses a custom-trained **YOLOv8 object detection model** to identify potholes in video frames. **OpenCV** is used for video processing, while **Streamlit** provides an interactive web-based interface for running detection and analyzing results.
+The system uses a custom-trained **YOLOv8 object detection model** to identify potholes in video frames. **OpenCV** is used for video reading, frame processing, annotation, and video generation, while **Streamlit** provides an interactive web-based interface.

-The application provides visual detection results with bounding boxes, confidence scores, detection reports, interactive analytics, and model performance evaluation.
+After processing, the system generates a browser-compatible processed video with pothole bounding boxes and confidence scores.
+Users can also explore detection statistics, view detailed detection reports, download results as CSV, and evaluate model performance using 5-Fold Cross Validation.

 ---

 # ⭐ Project Highlights

 * 🚀 AI-powered pothole detection using YOLOv8
-* 🎥 Video-based pothole detection using OpenCV
+* 🎥 Road video processing using OpenCV
 * 📦 Bounding box visualization with confidence scores
+* ▶️ Browser-compatible processed video playback
 * 📊 Interactive analytics dashboard
 * 📄 Downloadable CSV detection reports
 * 🎯 Adjustable confidence threshold
+* ⏭️ Adjustable frame skip for video processing
 * 🧠 5-Fold Cross Validation for model evaluation
+* 📈 Fold-wise mAP@50 performance visualization
 * 🌐 Deployed as a live Streamlit web application
-* 💻 Interactive and user-friendly web interface
+* 💻 Interactive and user-friendly interface

 ---

 # 🎯 Project Objective

-The objective of this project is to develop an automated system capable of identifying potholes from road videos using Computer Vision and Deep Learning.
+The objective of this project is to develop an automated Computer Vision system capable of identifying potholes from road videos using Deep Learning and Object Detection.

 The system aims to: